laravel/docs/upgrade.md

 Once these controllers have been placed into your application, you may need to re-implement any customizations you made to these controllers.
 For example, if you are customizing the authentication guard that is used for authentication, you may need to override the controller's `guard` method.
 You can examine each authentication controller's trait to determine which methods to override.

-If you were not customizing the authentication controllers, you should just be able to drop in fresh copies of the controllers from GitHub and verify that you are calling the `Route::auth` method in your `routes.php` file.
+> {tip} If you were not customizing the authentication controllers, you should just be able to drop in fresh copies of the controllers from GitHub and verify that you are calling the `Route::auth` method in your `routes.php` file.

 #### Password Reset Emails

 Password reset emails now use the new Laravel notifications feature.
 If you would like to customize the notification sent when sending password reset links, you should override the `sendPasswordResetNotification` method of the `Illuminate\Auth\Passwords\CanResetPassword` trait.

-Your `User` model **must** also use the new `Illuminate\Notifications\Notifiable` trait in order for password reset link emails to be delivered:
+Your `User` model **must** use the new `Illuminate\Notifications\Notifiable` trait in order for password reset link emails to be delivered:

     <?php